Inspecteur-Gadget-exe/Simpcity_Downloader/README.md

 ### Enjoy

 <h4>Just execute the codes, when you enter the URL(s), please delete "post-XXXXX".
-The URL(s) must be like this : https://simpcity.su/threads/"topic".XXXX/page-XX</h4>
+The URL(s) must be like this : https://simpcity.su/threads/"topic".XXXX/page-XX.
+When you enter the first link, you can delete "page-XX" if you start from the first page.</h4>

 ---------------------------------------------------------------------------------------